medic/medic-docs/development/using-windows.md

 ```

 ## Installing NPM
-Start your WSL instance (Ubuntu), not WSL as they take you to two different defult directories.
+Start your WSL instance (Ubuntu), not WSL as they take you to two different default directories.

 The default `npm` in linux is really old and doesn't have `npm ci`, which we need.

-Instead use [nvm](https://github.com/nvm-sh/nvm) to install a later version.
+Instead use [nvm](https://github.com/nvm-sh/nvm) to install  `nvm install 11.3` .

-Once you've installed nvm: `nvm install 11.3` (nvm 8 or a later version should work).
-We used v11.3.0 for this purpose.

 ## Checking out the code